HOLIDAYS

 Since there were various levels in people's desires for the redemption of Israel and in their understanding of the content of that redemption, this mitzvah was established with various levels: the mitzvah itself, its beautification and a beautification of the beautification.

 The clear intent of the sages of the generation was to cause the content of holiness to penetrate into all levels and areas of life, despite the Greek culture of assimilation that harmed the foundation of faith.
-The Greeks had decreed, "Write on the horn of an ox that you have no portion in the God of Israel" (Bereishit Rabbah 2:5), and they had outlawed mention of the name of God.
+The Greeks had decreed, “Write on the horn of an ox that you have no portion in the God of Israel” (Bereishis Rabbah 2:5), and they had outlawed mention of the name of God.

 In response, the court of the Chashmonaim decided to insert the name of God even into contracts (Rosh Hashanah 18b).
 That is, they decided to insert the flow of holiness even into mundane life, to attain the basis of faith even in physical business affairs.
 In this way, they would live the verse, "in all your ways, know Him."